Heated tobacco product: Emissions

-Physiological changes in response to heated tobacco emissions, such as multiple organ system inflammation, energy metabolism, and carcinogenesis, have not been well characterised due to limited research in this area, especially in animal models.
-A 2018 in vitro study suggested a less harmful pathophysiological response in human organotypic oral epithelial cultures when exposed to such emissions.
-A 2016 animal study showed that heated tobacco emissions did not increase surfactant lipids and proteins, inflammatory eicosanoids and their metabolic enzymes, and several ceramide classes in HTP-exposed mice when compared with their counterparts that were exposed to cigarette smoke.
-It also discovered that even with reduced toxicants in HTP emissions, overuse (40 tobacco sticks per day) can still lead to eosinophilic pneumonia in humans.
+Physiological responses to heated tobacco emissions, including inflammation, metabolic changes, and carcinogenesis across multiple organ systems, are not well characterised due to limited research, particularly in animal models.
+A 2018 in vitro study found a less harmful pathophysiological response in human organotypic oral epithelial cultures exposed to HTP emissions.
+A 2016 animal study reported that HTP emissions did not increase surfactant lipids and proteins, inflammatory eicosanoids, metabolic enzymes, or various ceramide classes in exposed mice compared with those exposed to cigarette smoke.
+The study also noted that excessive use (40 sticks per day) can lead to eosinophilic pneumonia in humans despite reduced toxicant levels.

-The impact on the overall population is unclear.
-Studies on second-hand HTP emissions as of 2018 were diverse and largely affiliated with manufacturers.
-There is disagreement over the extent to which HTPs generate air emissions, and the emissions' composition.
-There is anticipated to be a reduced risk to bystanders where smokers were using heated tobacco products instead of smoking.
-Limited evidence on air emissions suggests that toxic exposure from HTPs is greater than from e-cigarettes.
-There is no safe level of exposure to harm carcinogens, making it difficult to assess how much HTPs reduce health risks.
+The population-level impact of HTP emissions is unclear.
+As of 2018, studies on second-hand HTP emissions varied widely and were often affiliated with manufacturers.
+There is disagreement over the extent and composition of HTP emissions.
+A reduced risk to bystanders is expected where HTPs are used instead of cigarettes.
+Limited evidence suggests that toxic exposure from HTP emissions is higher than from e-cigarettes.
+Because no safe level of exposure to carcinogens exists, it is difficult to determine how much HTPs reduce health risks overall.

 Addiction and quitting

 HTPs contain the highly addictive chemical nicotine.
-The nicotine content between HTP and traditional cigarette emissions are in similar ranges, which suggests a similar addictiveness and dependence potential.
-There is insufficient evidence on the efficacy of heated tobacco products on quitting smoking.
+The nicotine content of HTP emissions is similar to that of traditional cigarette smoke, suggesting a comparable potential for addiction and dependence.
+There is insufficient evidence on whether HTPs are effective for quitting smoking.

-A 2018 World Health Organization report states that "[c]onclusions cannot yet be drawn about their ability to assist with quitting smoking (cessation), their potential to attract new youth tobacco users (gateway effect), or the interaction in dual use with other conventional tobacco products and e-cigarettes."
-In 2017, the Ministry of Health in New Zealand stated that "[t]here is limited information on product use, including whether smokers are likely to switch completely from tobacco smoking or use both types of product, as well as initiation by non-smokers (including young people)."
-In 2017, the Committee on Toxicity stated "[t]he Committees were concerned over the potential for non-smokers including children and young people, who would not otherwise start to smoke cigarettes, to take up using these products as they are not without risk."
+A 2018 World Health Organization report stated that "[c]onclusions cannot yet be drawn about their ability to assist with quitting smoking (cessation), their potential to attract new youth tobacco users (gateway effect), or the interaction in dual use with other conventional tobacco products and e-cigarettes."
+In 2017, the New Zealand Ministry of Health noted that there was "limited information on product use, including whether smokers are likely to switch completely from tobacco smoking or use both types of products, as well as initiation by non-smokers (including young people)."
+The same year, the Committee on Toxicity expressed concern that non-smokers, including children and young people, might begin using HTPs, despite the products not being risk-free.

-The availability of flavours in HTP products may appeal to non-smokers, and evidence suggests that individuals who have never used tobacco products, especially children and adolescents, could be susceptible to new products that could lead to the use of traditional cigarettes.
-In 2017, the Committee on Toxicity noted that "[c]ommittees were particularly concerned for young people, who do not smoke, starting to use these products, due to the potential for longer exposure over the remainder of their lives compared to adults and to possible differences in sensitivity."
+The availability of flavours in HTPs may appeal to non-smokers, and evidence indicates that individuals who have never used tobacco products—particularly children and adolescents—may be susceptible to trying HTPs, potentially leading to subsequent traditional cigarette use.
+In 2017, the Committee on Toxicity further noted concern for young people initiating HTP use, given their longer potential lifetime exposure and possible increased sensitivity to nicotine.